CSGJusticeCenter/avparolenetlify/README.md

 **R/prep/import:**

--   **import_format.R:** Script used for formatting and standardizing raw data as it is imported.
-It ensures that the data has a uniform structure and format, which is essential for accurate analysis.
+-   **import_format.R:** Importing, formatting, and standardizing raw data.
 -   **historical_ncrp_term_records.R:** Processes NCRP term records data from 2014 to 2020.
 The script loads raw data, cleans it by trimming characters and whitespace, and organizes the data for analysis.
-This cleaned data serves as a base for subsequent imputation and analysis.
+This cleaned data serves as a base for subsequent imputation by Seba Guzman in Stata.
 -   **helper_functions_import.R:** Contains utility functions to assist with data import tasks, such as custom cleaning routines, data transformation functions, and helpers to manage file loading.
-These functions streamline the data preparation process.

 **R/prep/analysis/:**